Learn something new every day More Info... by email

 Left brain-dominant people prefer reason over everything else.
 They use rational logic to identity the cause of a problem and then think about how to solve it.
 As a general rule, left brain thinkers are detail-oriented.

-The distinction between right brain and left brain functions was first made during early attempts to identify the causes of speech issues.
+The distinction between the functions of the right brain and left brain was first made during early attempts to identify the causes of speech issues.
 An autopsy of a patient with a severe speech disorder showed a large tumor on the left side of the brain.
 This tumor caused the patient to lose the ability to create a logical train of thought, although retaining the ability to speak.

 Further research and investigation revealed a deep correlation between areas of brain activity and specific types of tasks.
 This area of research has grown considerably, as work on stroke rehabilitation and brain injury treatment become more important.The more we know about how the right brain and left brain function, the better treatment plans we can create to help these patients recover.